MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L07/Lab07_Deploy_Solution.md

     module: 'Module 7 - Unattended Flows'
 ---

+# Unattended Flows

-# Scenario
+## Scenario

-In this lab, you will deploy the solution to run unattended in a new test environment.
+In this lab, you will deploy the solution to run unattended flows in a new test environment.

-# High-level lab Objectives
+## High-level lab Objectives

 -   Configure VM for unattended execution